TDEE Calculator

 Free TDEE and BMR calculator using the Mifflin-St Jeor formula.
 Get maintenance calories, cut targets, and bulk targets for any goal in kg or lb.

-This calculator uses the Mifflin-St Jeor equation to estimate your Basal Metabolic Rate (BMR), then applies a research-backed activity multiplier to project your TDEE.
-It’s the same math MuscleBuddy uses internally to set your starting macros — the difference is the app then auto-adjusts your calories every week based on your actual weigh-in trend, so you’re not stuck guessing whether the formula is off by a few hundred kcal.
+This calculator estimates your Basal Metabolic Rate (BMR) with the Mifflin-St Jeor equation, then multiplies by an activity factor to project your TDEE.
+It's the same math MuscleBuddy uses to set your starting macros.
+The difference is that the app then keeps adjusting your calories against your real weigh-in trend, so you're not left wondering whether a formula guessed your metabolism a few hundred calories wrong.

 BMR (calories at rest)1699 kcal/day